sassoftware/viya4-deployment/README.md

 ### Updating SAS Viya Manually

-If you have an existing deployment performed with the viya4-deployment project, in order to update SAS Viya, follow the instructions in ["Updating Software"](https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=k8sag&docsetTarget=titlepage.htm) in the SAS Viya Operations Guide.
+If you have an existing deployment performed with the viya4-deployment project, in order to update SAS Viya, take the following steps:

+- Follow the instructions in ["Updating Software"](https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=k8sag&docsetTarget=titlepage.htm) in the SAS Viya Operations Guide.
+- You are expected to modify the steps that are described in the Operations Guide to accommodate the directory structure that is required for the tools in the viya4-deployment project.

 ### Troubleshooting